Kieranties/SimpleVersion/docs/articles/intro.md

 Introduction
 ============

-SimpleVersion is available as a cross-platform dotnet tool, a netstandard Cake addin, or as a collection of libraries for direct consumption in a project.
+SimpleVersion is available as a cross-platform dotnet tool and core libraries for direct consumption in a project.

 To get a better understanding of the values returned from invoking SimpleVersion see the [results documentation][results].